 - To test air conduction, hold the tuning fork directly in line with the external auditory canal.

-- When testing bone conduction, place the flat end of the stem of the tuning fork against bone immediately superior and posterior to the external canal, using firm pressure (loudness varies by up to 15 dB with different pressures).
+- When testing bone conduction, place the flat end of the stem of the tuning fork against the mastoid process, using firm pressure (loudness varies by up to 15 dB with different pressures).
 Hold the patient's head steady with your free hand.

 - Hearing is measured over a range of pure tones in each ear.
 Frequencies vary from low pitches (250 Hz) to high pitches (8,000 Hz).